2020 World Series: Game 6

-Facing elimination, the Rays started Blake Snell, who had a no decision Game 2.
+Facing elimination, the Rays started Blake Snell, who had a no decision in Game 2.
 The Dodgers countered with Tony Gonsolin, who allowed one run as an opener in Game 2 and took the loss.
 The Rays scored first with a solo home run by Randy Arozarena, his tenth during the postseason and third of the World Series, extending the record he broke back in Game 4.
-No other player had hit more than eight homers in a single postseason, and Arozarena was also the Rays’ career postseason home run leader after just his first year with the team.
+No other player had hit more than eight homers in a single postseason, and Arozarena was also the Rays' career postseason home run leader after just his first year with the team.
 Gonsolin faced 10 batters in his second start, lasting 1 2/3 innings while allowing Arozarena's home run plus two hits and two walks.
 After Snell allowed a hit to Austin Barnes with one out in the bottom of the sixth inning, Rays manager Kevin Cash controversially decided to remove Snell from the game, who allowed only two hits throwing 73 pitches while striking out nine and walking none in 5 1/3 innings.
 Cash brought in reliever Nick Anderson, who gave up a double to Mookie Betts before throwing a wild pitch with Corey Seager at bat that allowed Barnes to score the tying run.
 The Dodgers then took the lead on a fielder's choice grounder by Seager that scored Betts.
 The Dodgers added another run in the eighth inning when Betts hit a home run off Pete Fairbanks.
 Julio Urías pitched the last 2 1/3 innings for the save, closing out the series by striking out Willy Adames looking, as the Dodgers won their seventh World Series championship and their first since 1988.
-This was the first World Series since 2013, where what was considered the “home team” won in what was considered “home field.”
+This was the first World Series since 2013, where what was considered the "home team" won in what was considered "home field."